caiotheodoro/synkro/README.md

 ## Overview

 Synkro is a comprehensive microservice-based application designed with a modern cloud-native architecture.
-The system consists of several interconnected services that communicate with each other through well-defined APIs and gRPC protocols.
-This document provides a detailed description of the architecture, service interactions, and technical implementation details.
+The system consists of several interconnected services that communicate with each other through well-defined APIs, event-driven patterns, and container orchestration.
+This document provides a detailed description of the architecture, service interactions, and technical implementation details based on the current system implementation.

 ## Architecture Diagram